th3james/BackboneDiorama/src/lib/diorama_nesting_view.md

   template: Handlebars.templates['post_row.hbs']

   initialize: (options) ->
-    # Read in the post model send from the addSubViewTo handlebars helper
+    # Read in the post model sent from the addSubViewTo handlebars helper
     @post = options.post
     # Call render as soon as the view is created
     @render()